-John Militello, CPA joined as the Company's Controller in January 2018 and is currently the VP of Finance, Treasurer, Principal Accounting Officer and interim Principal Financial Officer.
+John Militello, CPA joined as the Company's Controller in January 2018 and is currently the Vice President of Finance, Treasurer, Principal Accounting Officer and Interim Principal Financial Officer.
 Before joining the Company, Mr. Militello served as the Vice President of Finance and Principal Financial and Accounting Officer with Immune Pharmaceuticals Inc. from April 2015 to November 2017.
-Prior to that Mr. Militello was an Assistant Controller with Travere Therapeutics, formerly Retrophin, Inc. (NASDAQ GM: TVTX), a San Diego based biotech company, and the Manager, External Reporting & Compliance at Volt Information Sciences, Inc. (NYSE MKT: VOLT), a publicly traded staffing company.
+Prior to that Mr. Militello was an

+Assistant Controller with Travere Therapeutics, formerly Retrophin, Inc. (NASDAQ GM: TVTX), a San Diego based biotech company, and the Manager, External Reporting & Compliance at Volt Information Sciences, Inc. (NYSE MKT: VOLT), a publicly traded staffing company.
 Prior to Volt Information Sciences, Inc., Mr. Militello was a Senior Manager in the biotech practice of BDO USA, LLP serving multi-national SEC registrants.
 Mr. Militello is a Certified Public Accountant and earned his Bachelor of Science degree in Accounting from St. Joseph's College.

 Martin Wilson, J.D. joined Rocket as General Counsel and Chief Compliance Officer in November 2021.
 Mr. Wilson has nearly 20 years of legal, compliance and executive experience and accomplishment within the life sciences industry.
-Before Rocket, Mr. Wilson was General Counsel and Chief Corporate Officer at Ichnos Sciences.
+Before Rocket, Mr. Wilson was General Counsel and Chief Corporate Officer at Ichnos Sciences Inc. ("Ichnos"), a research and development company focused on oncology, autoimmune disease and pain management, from January 2020 through November 2021.
+Prior to his time at Ichnos, Mr. Wilson served as General Counsel at Teligent Inc., a generic pharmaceutical company, from April 2017 through December 2019.
+Mr. Wilson earned his Juris Doctorate from Villanova University Charles Widger School of Law.